Zombie High

 Zombie High (also known as The School That Ate My Brain) is a 1987 American comedy horror film directed by Ron Link.
-The film was released theatrically on October 2, 1987, and stars Virginia Madsen as a beautiful young teenager who must fight against a boarding school that is intent on turning everyone into a Stepford-esque "perfect" student.
+The film was released theatrically on October 2, 1987, and stars Virginia Madsen as a beautiful young teenager who must fight against a boarding school that is intent on turning everyone into a "perfect" student.

 In the film, classical music is used for the mental conditioning of the brainwashed victims.
-By accident, a character finds out that rock music has the opposite effect, restoring human traits to the victims.
+A character accidentally finds out that rock music has the opposite effect, restoring human traits to the victims.

 Plot

 Andrea (Virginia Madsen) is a teenage girl who has won a scholarship to Ettinger, a formerly all-male boarding school.
-She leaves behind her boyfriend Barry (James Wilder) in the hopes of scholastic achievement but soon discovers that things are not as they seem at Ettinger.
+She leaves behind her boyfriend Barry (James Wilder) in the hopes of scholastic achievement, but soon discovers that something seems wrong at Ettinger.

-Andrea finds that her friends are slowly changing from regular teenagers into personality-less drones.
+Andrea finds that her friends are slowly changing from regular teenagers into faceless drones.
 Some investigation shows that the school's faculty has been harvesting life-sustaining chemicals from the student body, which makes them seemingly perfect students who are focused on doing well in school and obeying rules.

-Andrea is spared from this fate by one of her professors, Philo (Richard Cox), who takes pity on her due to her resemblance to a former lover.
+Andrea is spared from this fate by one of her professors, Philo (Richard Cox), who takes pity on her because of her resemblance to a former lover.
 Along with her boyfriend, Andrea discovers that the staff uses classical music to stabilize the students.
-Philo gives her a tape to play over the loudspeaker system, which he claims will stop the faculty and students from capturing her and turning her into a zombie, only for her to lose it while the school's students chase her.
+Philo gives her a tape to play over the loudspeaker system, which he claims will stop the faculty and students from capturing her and turning her into a zombie, only for her to lose it while the students chase her.
 With nothing to lose, Barry plays a tape of rock music in its place, accomplishing the desired task of stopping the students and saving their lives.